dafinnigan91/Embedded-Polygon-Symbolic-Transfer-Entropy/README.md

 ## Overview

 Inferring *directed* causal relationships between brain regions from MEG and EEG recordings is hard.
-Transfer Entropy (TE) provides a principled, model-free measure of directed information flow — but its practical estimation from finite, noisy neural data is notoriously unstable as embedding dimensionality grows.
+Transfer Entropy (TE) provides a principled, model-free measure of directed information flow — but its practical estimation from finite, noisy neural data is notoriously unstable as dimensionality grows.

 **EPSTE** introduces a new representational strategy: rather than estimating TE directly from raw signal amplitudes, it first decomposes each time series into a sequence of *geometric symbolic tokens* derived from local triplets of samples.
 Each token encodes three complementary aspects of local waveform morphology: